quixio/quix-docs/docs/platform/definitions.md

 batch import of data from an existing data store (CSV, DB or DataLake etc).

-## SDK
+## Quix Streams

-[Quix SDK](../sdk/introduction.md) is the main library we use to send and receive real-time data in our streaming applications.
+[Quix Streams](../client-library/introduction.md) is the main client library we use to send and receive real-time data in our streaming applications.

 ## APIs